asukiaaa/esp32bb/README.md

 # Modification plan
 I plan to change design of this board for the following points.

+- Pull up pins for SD
+- Add reset button
-- Put mosfets for toggling bood mode automatically.
+- Expand footprint for ft232rq
 - etc..

 # Components